pattonsgirl/CEG2350/docs/Labs/Lab04/Instructions.md

 Reformat the user-guide you have in your function to use markdown to cleanly present usage information.

-Include some sample runs (using copy and paste in code blocks) or your script in action.
+Include some sample runs (using copy and paste in code blocks) of your script in action.

 ## Part 3 - PATH for all